Radiation Exposure: Highest Risk in Animal Health

 Refer to the animal poison control center.

-Lastly, you can refer to the animal poison control center, which provides a 24/7 hotline for animal poison and diseases.
+Lastly, the contact poison control center provides a hotline for animal poisoning and poisoning.

 -